-As presented above, I suggest that moral convictions are not 'based on' one or other moral foundation, rather that people's moral position might be based on moral conviction and/or concerns related to moral foundation.
-Therefore, I hypothesized that in event regarding the Israeli-Palestinian conflict, Israeli Jews will experience intense emotions, only if the event itself violate either one foundation or another, and this interacts with one's moral conviction.
-For example, one might hold strong moral conviction supporting the end of the Israeli- Palestinian conflict, and be mostly concerned with Palestine human rights (as some of the Left parties in Israel), while other could equally hold the same moral conviction and be mostly concerned with preserving the unity of the Israeli society (as some of the Center parties in Israel).
-In a case of a specific moral violation regarding the Israeli-Palestinian conflict, though equally morally supporting the end of the Israeli- Palestinian, each of these ones probably will react differently.
+As presented above, I suggest that moral convictions are not “based on” moral foundations, rather that people’s moral position might be based on moral conviction and/or concerns related to moral foundation.
+Therefore, I hypothesized that in an event related to the Israeli-Palestinian conflict, Israeli Jews will experience intense emotions, only if the event itself violates either one foundation or another, and this interacts with one’s moral conviction.
+For example, one might hold strong moral conviction supporting the end of the Israeli- Palestinian conflict, and be mostly concerned with Palestine human rights (as some of the leftist parties in Israel are), while other could equally hold the same moral conviction and be mostly concerned with preserving the unity of Israeli society (as is the case with certain centrist political parties in Israel).
+In a case of a specific moral violation related to the Israeli-Palestinian conflict, though individuals may equally morally supporting the end of the Israeli- Palestinian, they will probably react differently.

-Thus 'theoretically' the scenarios used in the dissertation could be potentially equally viewed by rightists and leftists as violating either binding or individualizing moral violation.
-Nevertheless, I hypothesized, that these violation are not equally morally relevant for leftists rightists.
-I expected that in the binding scenarios there will be a match between rightists' moral foundations and the moral foundations violated in an event.
-As for leftists, I expected that only in the individualizing scenarios there will be a match between their moral foundations and the moral foundations violated in an event.
-As shown in the preliminary study, and further strengthen by Study Preliminary study 2, the results supported my predictions.
+Thus, theoretically, the scenarios used in the dissertation could be equally viewed by rightists and leftists as violating either binding or individualizing moral violations.
+Nevertheless, I have hypothesized that these violations are not equally morally relevant for leftists or rightists.
+I predicted that in the binding scenarios there would be a link between rightists’ moral foundations and the moral foundations violated in an event.
+As for leftists, I predicted that there would be a link only in the individualizing scenarios between their moral foundations and the moral foundations violated in the event.
+As shown in the preliminary study, and further strengthened by Study Preliminary study 2, the results support my predictions.

 Methodological comments